BFS Algorithm Common Patterns and Code Template

 }

-Bidirectional BFS still follows the framework of the BFS algorithm, but there are a few differences in detail:
+Bidirectional BFS still follows the BFS framework, but there are a few differences:

 q1

-The most important thing is to memorize the general BFS framework and become proficient in using it.
-There is a BFS Exercise Section later on.
-Try applying the techniques from this article to solve the problems there.
+The most important thing is to remember the general BFS framework and practice using it.
+Later, there is a BFS Exercise Section.
+Try to use the tips from this article to solve those problems.

 Related Problems